 Short amount of time

 The other major con is that the Snoo really does have a limited lifespan.
 It’s unlikely to work for your baby for more than 6 months.
 A critical 6 months, but still only 6 months.
-My honest Snoo review hast to acknowledge that’s not that long.
+My honest review of the Snoo hast to acknowledge that’s not that long.

 The final big con is the weight and shape of the Snoo bassinet.
 This thing is HEAVY.
 It also doesn’t fold down.
 While the legs do collapse, the bassinet portion doesn’t at all.
 So that means you have to store a heavy, awkwardly shaped bassinet, which is somewhat annoying.

-Did The Snoo Help With Sleep?
+Does The Snoo work and Does It Help With Sleep?
 Snoo Bassinet Reviews

 In those beds, however, she took much more effort to GET to sleep and stay asleep when we initially put her down.
 I needed to nurse her for much longer and comfort her for longer before she settled down, but she stayed asleep for the same amount of time once she was really down.